Join Our Mailing List

 The Exchange Newsletter

 Minnesota & CEP's Promising Practices Awards Programs

-Synergy & Leadership Exchange (Synergy), in partnership with the Minnesota Department of Education (MDE) sponsors state level Promising Practices awards to schools, districts and youth serving organizations in Minnesota for implementing unique and specific practices that promote character development in PreK-12 students.
+Synergy & Leadership Exchange (Synergy) sponsors state level Promising Practices awards to schools, districts and youth serving organizations in Minnesota for implementing unique and specific practices that promote character development in PreK-12 students.
 The practice should exemplify one or more of the Character Education Partnership’s (CEP)